Ailover123/Defacement-Detection-System/baseline-crawler/docs/crawl_mode.md

-# Web Crawler Documentation: CRAWL Mode Ultra-Granular Technical Guide
+# Web Crawler Documentation: CRAWL Mode Technical Guide

 ## 1. Requirements & Dependency Deep-Dive
 The crawler relies on a specific set of libraries to handle networking, parsing, and persistence.
 Below is the functional role of each dependency within the `CRAWL` mode context.